We don't just talk cars ... we teach how to buy them.

 The result was a loss of consumer interest as they moved on to vehicles with larger, more comfortable and more refined vehicles.

-But fast-forward to 2009 and the Camaro returns with a 2010 model that not only offers its traditional strength of a lot of performance for the buck, but does so with a level of refinement missing from earlier Camaros.
+But fast-forward to 2009 and the Camaro returned with a 2010 model that not only offers its traditional strength of a lot of performance for the buck, but does so with a level of refinement missing from earlier Camaros.

-This newest Camaro generation sports 1969-themed styling and is built on a shortened version of GM's Zeta platform that had been used on large rear-drive sedans like the Pontiac G8.
+This fifth Camaro generation sports 1969-themed styling and is built on a shortened version of GM's Zeta platform that had been used on large rear-drive sedans like the Pontiac G8.
 Models include the base LS, midgrade LT and high-performance SS.

 The Camaro SS, also available in six-speed manual or automatic forms, comes with a powerful 6.2-liter V8 that's rated at 422 horsepower and 408 lb-ft of torque with the manual, while the automatic is tuned for 400 horsepower for better fuel efficiency.